-Can I get pregnant from one act of sex?
+Can I get pregnant from having sex one time?

 What is the best way to get pregnant?

-If a man pulls his penis out before he comes or doesn't put it in all the way, can a woman still get pregnant?
+If a man pulls his penis out before he comes or doesn't put it in all the way, can I still get pregnant?

-Unfortunately even if a man doesn't insert his penis all the way, or withdraws his penis before ejaculation, a woman can still become pregnant.
+Unfortunately, even if a man doesn't insert his penis all the way, or withdraws his penis before ejaculation, you can still become pregnant.
 This is because 'pre-come' (the lubricating fluid that leaks out of a man's penis before and during sex) can contain sperm.
-If this fluid gets in or around a woman's vagina, it can find its way inside, and she can become pregnant.
+If this fluid gets in or around the vagina, it can find its way inside, and you can become pregnant.

-Can a woman become pregnant as a result of anal sex?
+Can I get pregnant as a result of anal sex?

-A woman cannot become pregnant as a result of anal sex directly, although if any sperm leaks from the anus and enters the vagina, pregnancy could occur.
-Anal sex is therefore not the best way of avoiding pregnancy on a long term basis.
+You cannot become pregnant as a result of anal sex directly, although if any sperm leaks from the anus and enters the vagina, pregnancy could occur.
+Anal sex is therefore not the best way of avoiding pregnancy on a long-term basis.
 It is better to use regular contraception such as the birth control pill or condoms.

 Anyone wanting to try anal intercourse should be 100% certain that their partner is willing to try it too, as the idea of anal sex may make some people uncomfortable.
 It also carries a higher risk of transmission for HIV and other infections, so it is a good idea to use a condom if you do decide to try it.

-Can a woman become pregnant through oral sex if she swallows sperm?
+Can you get pregnant through oral sex if you swallow sperm?

-No, a woman cannot become pregnant as a result of oral sex even if she swallows.
-A woman can only become pregnant if sperm get inside her vagina.
+No, you cannot become pregnant as a result of oral sex even if she swallows.
+You can only become pregnant if sperm gets inside your vagina.

 Can sperm pass through clothes?